 Take your powdered salt and sprinkle it, stir, sprinkle, stir etc. to taste.

-Look, I know you can just microwave popcorn BUT with homemade popcorn, it’s not only cheaper but you don’t have that weird residue in your mouth like after a bag of microwaved stuff.
+Look, I know you can just microwave popcorn BUT with homemade popcorn, it’s not only cheaper and delicious but you don’t have that weird residue in your mouth like after a bag of microwaved stuff.
 It’s worth it!